Technical Assistance (TA) Funding Program

 Information for Small Disadvantaged Communities with TA Need

-The Office of Sustainable Water Solutions (OSWS) administers the Technical Assistance (TA) is available to help small (less than 10,000 people) disadvantaged (median household income [MHI] < 80% statewide MHI) communities develop, fund, and implement Prop 1 eligible drinking water*, wastewater*, storm water**, or groundwater*** capital projects.
-TA may include project coordination and development of capital improvement projects, facilitation of operation and maintenance, engineering and environmental analysis, and/or leak detection/water audits, compliance audits, financial analysis, technical managerial and financial (TMF) assessments, and board or operator training.
+The Office of Sustainable Water Solutions (OSWS) administers the Technical Assistance (TA) Funding Program.
+TA is available to help small (less than 10,000 people) disadvantaged (median household income [MHI] < 80% statewide MHI) communities (small DACs) develop, fund, and implement eligible drinking water*, wastewater*, stormwater**, or groundwater*** needs.
+TA include but is not limited to coordination and development of capital improvement projects, facilitation of operation and maintenance, engineering and environmental analysis, legal assistance, leak detection/water audits, compliance audits, financial analysis, technical managerial and financial (TMF) assessments, and board or operator training.

-* Demand for Prop 1 drinking water/wastewater TA is extremely high.
-Not all eligible requests can be accommodated through the Prop 1 TA program.
+* Demand for drinking water/wastewater TA is extremely high.
+Not all eligible requests can be accommodated through the TA Funding Program.
 Requests relating to one or more of the following will generally be given priority: systems that are out of compliance or experiencing insufficient water delivery capabilities, extension of service for drought/contamination impacted communities, consolidation projects, systems serving less than 200 connections, and applicants with small or relatively low cost needs that will enable an otherwise complete funding application to move forward.
-Some requests (including those for assistance with more general drinking water and wastewater capacity development needs, that are outside the context of capital project development – such as, compliance audits, rate studies, technical managerial and financial [TMF] assessments, and board or operator training) may be referred to other TA programs.

 ** Stormwater TA resources are limited.
 We are not currently accepting new communities for stormwater TA.
 However, you may still submit a request if interested, and we will keep your request on file for future consideration as resources allow.